Carolina parakeet: Extinction

-The last captive Carolina parakeet, Incas, died at the Cincinnati Zoo on February 21, 1918, in the same cage as Martha, the last passenger pigeon, which died in 1914.
+The last captive Carolina parakeet, Incas, died at the Cincinnati Zoo on February 21, 1918, in the same cage as Martha, the last passenger pigeon, which died earlier on September 1, 1914.
 There are no scientific studies or surveys of this bird by American naturalists; most information about it is from anecdotal accounts and museum specimens, so details of its prevalence and decline are unverified or speculative.

 Extensive accounts of the precolonial and early colonial have been given for prevalence of this bird.
 The existence of flocks of gregarious, very colorful and raucous parrots could hardly have gone unnoted by European explorers, as parrots were virtually unknown in seafaring European nations in the 16th and 17th centuries.
 Later accounts in the latter half of the 19th century onward noted the birds' sparseness and absence.

 Genetic evidence suggests that while populations had been in decline since the last glacial maximum, the lack of evidence of inbreeding suggests that the birds declined very quickly.

 The birds' range collapsed from east to west with settlement and clearing of the eastern and southern deciduous forests.
 John J. Audubon commented as early as 1832 on the decline of the birds.
 The bird was rarely reported outside Florida after 1860.
 The last reported sighting east of the Mississippi River (except Florida) was in 1878 in Kentucky.
 By the turn of the century, it was restricted to the swamps of central Florida.
 The last known wild specimen was killed in Okeechobee County, Florida, in 1904, and the last captive bird died at the Cincinnati Zoo on February 21, 1918.
 This was the male specimen, Incas, that died within a year of his mate, Lady Jane.
 Additional reports of the bird were made in Okeechobee County, Florida, until the late 1920s, but these are not supported by specimens.
 However two sets of eggs purportedly taken from active nests in 1927 are in the collection of the Florida Museum of Natural History, and genetic testing could prove the species was still breeding at that time.
 Not until 1939, however, did the American Ornithologists' Society declare the Carolina parakeet to be extinct.
 The IUCN has listed the species as extinct since 1920.

 In 1937, three parakeets resembling this species were sighted and filmed in the Okefenokee Swamp of Georgia.
 However, the American Ornithologists' Union analyzed the film and concluded that they had probably filmed feral parakeets.
 A year later, in 1938, a flock of parakeets was apparently sighted by a group of experienced ornithologists in the swamps of the Santee River basin in South Carolina, but this sighting was doubted by most other ornithologists.
 The birds were never seen again after this sighting, and shortly after a portion of the area was destroyed to make way for power lines, making the species' continued existence unlikely.

 About 720 skins and 16 skeletons are housed in museums around the world, and analyzable DNA has been extracted from them.